To accomplish great things, we must not only act, but also dream; not only plan, but also believe. – Anatole France

 The implications of these devices revolutionize travel and business.
 Douglas Adams had no way of knowing his story would push against the language barriers in the modern world – he needed a way for Arthur Dent to hear the atrocities of Vogon poetry.

-Thinking about sci-fi’s influence over technology a group of researchers searched for sci-fi terms in scientific papers published since 1982 not only are those terms present, the frequency at which they are occurring is increasing.
+Thinking about how sci-fi pushes science, a group of researchers searched for sci-fi terms in scientific papers published since 1982 not only are those terms present, the frequency at which they are occurring is increasing.
 While the link I included goes to where I retrieved these nuggets of information, I am left without many of the answers.
 Suddenly, I want to know trending keywords.
 Which sci-fi terms are gathering momentum?
 How *exactly* is that informing technological advancements?!
 Attempting to answer this, I dove into EBSCOhost databases looking for the original piece, the closest thing I found was an article by another Phillip Jordan titled, “Transcriptional and Translational Differences of Microglia from Male and Female Brains,” which is not the same at all.

 While we can all agree, the links to narratives and science are incredible.
 For a person to build anything, they first need to understand it’s possible.